 For example, we have a company we’re currently working with that sells a product to building owners.
 The product is a radio communication tool that’s installed in buildings, and it’s used by firemen during a fire.
 A radio communication system could be pretty dry stuff, but we’ll be starting out the video with some dramatic fire scenes to grab attention.
 We’ll be showing how the communication device can help save lives.
 We’ll be stirring up emotion, showing showing the problem and the very important solution.
 We’ll be doing this in a dramatic way, right from the beginning of the video.

 2. Show your product in use if possible.

 If possible, it’s effective to show your product solving a problem rather than just talking about it.
-It’s also great to show things like ease of use.
+It’s also great to show things such as ease of use.
 It’s great to visually show the benefits of using your product, and to show a happy customer enjoying the benefits.